dakom/sodium-typescript-playground/README.md

 ## Simple

-Moves a ball back and forth across the screen.
+**Watch a ball move back and forth across the screen.**

 Creates a `Cell` via a snapshot of the ticker, and listens to that directly for render changes

 ## Bunnies

+**Click the screen to spawn a bunch of bunnies**

 Conceptually it's the extension of Simple (and based on the PIXI Bunnymark).
 Driving the bunnies the way it was done in Simple did _not_ work.
 Speed slowed down _drastically_

 See [Steve's post](http://sodium.nz/t/understanding-listen/171/5?u=dakom) for further discussion.

 However, this should not be taken to mean that frp is broken or can't be used in situations like this.
-Rather, it means that a little bit of mutability sprinkled in at the end might be the right tool for the job - or perhaps one of Steve's other solutions
+Rather, it means that a little bit of mutability sprinkled in at the end might be the right tool for the job (as it is done here) - or perhaps one of Steve's other solutions

 ## Switch

+**Click a button to change the animation**

-Each character has its frame index updated, and the displayed texture is driven by a switch of the character+frame (cell of a cell)
+The displayed texture is driven by a `Switch` of the character+frame (cell of a cell.
+Each character has its frame index constantly updated)

 This is rather elegant imho - ultimately the logic is driven by just a few lines of code.

 ## Draw

-Drawing via PIXI rendertexture.
+**Click anywhere on the screen to draw**

 This is an example of separating not just frp vs. ui, but separating the input out as well in a purer way.

+It's also an example of using the `collect` helper to drive a state-machine-like construct

 ## Move

-Moving different items around where state is handled by the parent container (allowing for setting the other inactive items as well)
+**Grab an object and move it around**

+This implements abstraction of FRP logic - resulting in a Draggable class

+Updates are dealt with both locally (via Draggable) and via the parent.
+In this example the parent simply sets the _selected_ hilight, though it could notify other objects as well.

 ## Drum Machine

+**Click boxes to set sound patterns.
+Drag the sliders to adjust speed and volume**

-Sortof a culmination of all the previous modules, and some new stuff too.
+Sortof a culmination of all the previous modules, plus taking a couple of them a step further, and some new stuff too.

-The cool thing here is, again, when it comes down to it the core logic is tight and easy to reason about
+The cool thing here is, again, when it comes down to it, the core logic is tight and easy to reason about.

 # Future

-There's a few areas that could probably be improved:
+There's a few areas that could be improved:

 1. Some snippets could probably be made a bit tighter with more familiarity of Ramda.
 That said, I did use it and some fp approaches in key places (e.g. repetitive layout things) and there's frequent use of js native map/reduce.